Join an interactive clinical nutrition training program led by international experts.

 This online program features recorded lectures on carefully identified topics of high value, suggested readings on the topic, multiple-choice questions with feedback, and discussion forums with routine faculty moderation.
 Live, online interaction with faculty will be available as part of each topic’s module as well (via Zoom and other video media).

-A key goal of this online course and online fellowship interactive modules is to grow relationships and collaborations between attendees and international faculty experts that will be ongoing after course completion.
+A key goal of these interactive modules is to grow relationships and collaborations between attendees and international faculty experts that will be ongoing after course completion.
 The program’s unique interactive style will also grow lasting relationships between attendees themselves.
 Ultimately, the Duke Online Clinical Nutrition Course and Fellowship modules will create opportunities for research and quality improvement collaborative projects that may grow out of the module interactions for the attendees if desired.

 Course and Fellowship Features and Topics